AngleProtocol/merkl-docs/merkl-mechanisms/technical-overview.md

 ### Dispute Period & Process

 The **dispute period** is a security window of 1-2 hours following each reward update during which anyone can contest reward allocations made by the Merkl engine.
-This safeguard ensures the integrity of the reward infrastructure and allows campaign creators to oversee the reward computations before they become final and claimable.
+This safeguard ensures the integrity and consistency of the reward infrastructure and allows campaign creators to oversee the reward computations before they become final and claimable.

 **Raising a dispute**: If an issue is detected during the dispute period or if you want to contest reward allocations for a campaign, raise a dispute by sending a `disputeToken` to the Merkl Distributor contract.